 Once the pasta water is ready, add the spaghetti and cook according to package instructions until it is al dente.
 (Usually about 9-11 minutes.)

 When the pasta is ready, carefully and quickly drain out the pasta water, and return the pasta to the hot pot immediately.
 Then while stirring the pasta with one hand, use the other to pour the egg mixture into the pasta and continue to toss until the egg mixture is cooked into the pasta.
 (You may see a few tiny clumps, but in general, the eggs will just coat the individual pieces almost like a sauce.)
-Then add in the bacon and eggs mixture and toss until mixed.
+Then add in the bacon and onion mixture and toss until mixed.

 Feel free to garnish with extra parmesan and/or chopped fresh parsley.
 Serve immediately.